 “When each individual place is never assured then every player has to keep pushing themselves – even the captain.
 It’s a great position Stuart (Lancaster) finds himself in.

-“I remember Martin Johnson was left out during his reign (against in 2002).
+“I remember Martin Johnson was left out during his reign (against Italy in 2002).
 It was probably Clive (Woodward) just trying to prove a point because Johnno was always captain to the team, no matter whether he played or not, but you have to earn your place.

 “I knew that when I played, even as captain.
 People around you might think you are guaranteed a spot but as the individual you never feel that.”

-Moody was skipper the last time England beat a Southern Hemisphere side, a 35-18 win over in November 2010.
+Moody was skipper the last time England beat a Southern Hemisphere side, a 35-18 win over Australia in November 2010.

 England face a tough schedule this autumn with South Africa, Australia and then New Zealand in successive weeks.